webdevelopers-eu/z-template/README.md

 Z Template supports lists and loops.
 You can use the `template="[VAR_NAME]"` attribute to specify a list of items to be rendered.
 The `VAR_NAME` is the name of the variable that contains the list of items.
 The list can be an array or an object.

 If it is an object, it will be converted into an array of objects, where each object has a `key` and `value` property.

+If the array is a list of scalar values, it will be converted into an array of objects, where each object has a `key` and `value` property, where the `key` is the index of the item in the array and the `value` is the value of the item.

 The template will be repeated for each item in the list.